cloudposse-archives/reference-architectures/README.md

 At this point, you have everything you need to start terraforming your way to success.

+All of your account configurations are currently in `repos/`

-1. Commit your changes.
+1. Commit the changes in `repos/`.
 Open Pull Requests.

 2. Ensure that the nameservers for the service discovery domain (e.g. `ourcompany.co`) have been configured with your domain registrar (e.g. GoDaddy)